-But our jobs are a big part of our lives too, so there’s no reason not to get into the Thanksgiving spirit at work as well.
-On Thanksgiving week this year, try celebrating with these Thanksgiving office ideas.
+But our jobs are a big part of our lives too.
+There’s no reason not to get into the Thanksgiving spirit at work as well - whether you're in the office or working from home.
+So this year, try celebrating with these Thanksgiving team-building activities!

 With so much to be thankful for, why keep it to ourselves?
 Capture the sentiment of the things you’re most thankful for and share it with colleagues.

-Or set up a meeting room with a video camera so that staff can record themselves saying what they’re thankful for on video.
-If that feels a little too ‘Big Brother’ for some, let them use their phone instead.
-Edit all the videos together to create a heart-warming montage which can be shared in a Video Alert to all staff.
+Or since so many of us are working from home, ask employees to record a video message saying what they’re thankful for.
+Edit all the videos together to create a heart-warming montage that can be shared in a Video Alert to all employees.

-For remote teams, try setting up a Zoom Thanksgiving session where staff can share what they’re most thankful for with each other – plus get some much-needed human interaction too.
+For remote teams, try setting up a Zoom Thanksgiving session where employees can share what they’re most thankful for with each other – plus get some much-needed human interaction too.

 2. Test Your Knowledge

 So your colleagues love Thanksgiving?
 And they have a competitive streak?
-Then Thanksgiving activities like a special themed staff quiz is just the way to celebrate the occasion and foster a bit of light-hearted rivalry.
+Then Thanksgiving activities like a special themed online employee quiz is just the way to celebrate the occasion and foster a bit of light-hearted rivalry.

-Collect a series of trivia questions on the history of Thanksgiving to challenge staff members either on their own or in groups.
-For example, what year was the first Macy’s Thanksgiving Day Parade?
-Answer = 1924.
+Collect a series of trivia questions on the history of Thanksgiving to challenge employees either on their own or in groups.
+Here's a couple to get you started:

-Or, what was the “Rebecca” gifted to President Calvin Coolidge as a Thanksgiving gift in 1926?
-Answer = a live raccoon.
+What was the “Rebecca” gifted to President Calvin Coolidge as a Thanksgiving gift in 1926?

-In the home, family are the core of thanksgiving, so naturally, teams are the core of Thanksgiving at work.
+In the home, family is the core of Thanksgiving, so naturally, teams are the core of Thanksgiving at work.
 Strengthen your teams and encourage interaction with special team-building activities themed around the occasion.

-For a thanksgiving work idea that's a little less calorie-intensive, unfurl those flags, dust off those ornaments and try a workspace decoration contest.
-Which team or person can take the crown by most brilliantly capturing the Thanksgiving spirit on their desks?
+For a Thanksgiving office idea that's a little less calorie-intensive, unfurl those flags, dust off those ornaments, and try a workspace decoration contest.
+Challenge your teams to create a Thanksgiving masterpiece that truly captures the spirit of the season.

 Thanking co-workers in a more formal manner makes sure that your office heroes are recognized for their achievements and receive the credit they’re due.

-An online praise system linked to your corporate intranet is a simple way to encourage staff to submit praise for colleagues and express gratitude.
-Collate them all at the end of the week or month and share them with all staff in a beautiful digital newsletter.
+An online praise system linked to your corporate intranet is a simple way to encourage employees to submit praise for colleagues and express gratitude.
+Collate them all at the end of the week or month and share them with employees in a beautifully-designed digital newsletter.

 As well as being thankful for everything we have, it’s worth also thinking of those who aren't as fortunate.
 An offsite charity day is a great way to help people in need and to selflessly give something back.

 Ask your Human Resources team if there are any preferred charities the organization supports.
 If there aren’t, try looking online for suggestions of worthy causes in your area.
-There are also opportunities to participate in a volunteer activity online if COVID-19 restrictions create barriers.
+There are also opportunities to participate in a volunteer activity online.

 It’s never been more important to show others a little kindness.
 In trying times, small acts of kindness can do a lot to brighten a person’s day.
-In the workplace, it can boost engagement, productivity and mental wellbeing.
+In the workplace, it's proven to boost engagement, productivity, and mental wellbeing.